epifaniarango/popgen_with_epi/README.md

 for chromosome in {1..22}; do
 	seed=$RANDOM
-    beagle gt=splitted_${chromosome}.vcf.gz  map=referenceFromMyDataCentimorgan_Chr${chromosome}.map window=20 seed=$seed out=BeaglePhased${chromosome} nthreads=16
+    beagle gt=splitted_${chromosome}.vcf.gz  map=referenceFromMyDataCentimorgan_Chr${chromosome}.map window=20 seed=$seed out=chrom${chromosome}_phased nthreads=16
 done
 ```

 ## 2. Local ancestry inference with RFMIX
+I used the older version of RFMIX due to certain incosistency that I was seeing on the output on the v2.
+To run this script you need to have 2 files already prepared:
+# - Order:
 First we need to put all the chromose back together and prepared 2 vcf files: one with the target individuals and one with the reference panel.
 For that you will need a plain text file with one column, each row with the name of an individual, one for the target and one for the reference individuals (ref_filter.txt and admix_ind_america.txt).
 I selected the reference panel based on a previous run of admixture with a simple Rscript.

 ### 2.1 Prepare input files
 ```